Thomass07/Coursera-Getting-and-Cleaning-Course-Project/CodeBook.md

 A full description is available here how the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+Data was downloaded from the provided website in a compressed file.

 ##Introduction
 * `run_analysis.R` performs the steps written in the course project
 * Similar data were binded with `cbind`,`rbind` or with the `merge` function